Narrative of the abduction phenomenon: Child presentation

 Abductees of all ages (even small children) and genders sometimes report being subjected to a "child presentation".
 As its name implies, the child presentation involves the abduction claimant being shown a "child".
 Often the children appear to be neither human, nor the same species as the abductors.
 Instead, the child will almost always share characteristics of both species.
 These children are labeled by experiencers as hybrids between humans and their abductors, usually Greys.
 It has been speculated that these children are the products of the reproductive procedures performed during the medical phase of the abduction.

 Unlike Budd Hopkins and David Jacobs, folklorist Thomas Bullard could not identify a child presentation phase in the abduction narrative, even after undertaking a study of 300 abduction reports.
 Bullard says that the child presentation "seems to be an innovation in the story", and that "no clear antecedents" to descriptions of the child presentation phase exist prior to its popularization by Hopkins and Jacobs.

 The hybrid children appearing in reported presentations vary in age and are often encountered over the course of several abductions.
 It is reported that they seem to age normally over the course of repeated alleged abductions.
 In reported abductions, after reaching adolescence, the hybrids begin assisting the strange entities in administering the abduction procedure.
 Furthermore, when they reach adulthood, the hybrids become completely involved in the operation and will not be the subject of "presentation" to the abductee.
 Some abductees have reported being made to have sex with hybrids.

 The hybrid children are sometimes described as being kept in nurseries.
 There are usually 10–50 hybrids present, but some claimants have reported greater numbers.
 Some alleged abductees have reported "incubatoria", where the walls are lined with fluid-filled containers where developing hybrid fetuses are kept.

 When the child is presented to the abductee, the abductors appear to have specific expectations of what the abductee is to do with the child.
 Sometimes the abductee will be required to show affection towards the children by hugging them, or if presented with younger hybrids, to cradle them close to the body.
 Sometimes the hybrid will engage in a "mind-scan" of the abductee.
 Female abductees have reported being ordered to breastfeed hybrid infants.
 The alleged experiencers' reaction to this command varies; sometimes they comply, but some women are horrified by the thought.

 Less common elements

-Folklorist Dr. Thomas E. Bullard conducted a study of 300 reports of alien abduction in an attempt to observe the less prominent aspects of the claims.
+Folklorist Thomas E. Bullard conducted a study of 300 reports of alien abduction in an attempt to observe the less prominent aspects of the claims.
 He notes the emergence of four general categories of events which recur regularly, although not as frequently as stereotypical happenings like the medical examination.
 These four types of events are: